maykinmedia/objects-api/docs/introduction/open-source/index.rst

 Open-source
 ===========

-Open Objecten is open-source and available under the `EUPL license`_.
+Open Object is open-source and available under the `EUPL license`_.

 In addition, this project makes use of various open-source `Python libraries`_